Configuration options

 Additional domains that will be treated as public suffixes (even though they’re not on the default Public Suffix List).

-- ALLOW_SCANNING_PUBLIC_SUFFIXES
+- ALLOW_SUBDOMAIN_ENUMERATION_IN_PUBLIC_SUFFIXES

 Default: False